 Q: Tell us about your studio setup.

 A: My studio is setup as a hybrid mixing/ mastering control room with a focus on being a creative writing, recording and production space.
-I mix in Protools 2021 Ultimate With Lynx Aurora converters.
-Monitors include Dynaudio and NS-10's.
+I mix in Protools 2023 Ultimate with a Pro Tools Carbon.
+Monitors include Dynaudio and NS-10's and a the mastering grade, room correction, Trinnov DMON system with the Trinnov La Remote.
 The analog part of the hybrid setup is the shadow hills mastering compressor, 3 stereo Neve 1073's, 2 el8-empirical labs Distressors.
 I own too many plugins to list here.
 MICS: Neumann U87, Pearlman TLM 47, Shure SM-7, Neumann 84, 184, and TLM 103.
 KEYS: Komplete Kontrol s61 Mk2, Yamaha CP88, Arturia Minilab.
 We have vintage Martin D-28's, electric guitars and basses and are setup for drum recording with a Yamaha Maple Custom Kit.
 AMPS: Fender Band Master Head, Badcat cabinet 2x12, 1964 Fender Vibrochamp HEADPHONE MIX: Furman HDS-6, 4 seperate station mixes SAMPLERS: UVI Falcon, Kontakt 5

 Q: What type of music do you usually work on?